The Bottle Imp: Plot

-Keawe, a poor Native Hawaiian, buys a strange unbreakable bottle from a sad, elderly gentleman who credits the bottle with his fortune.
+Keawe, a poor Native Hawaiian, buys a strange unbreakable bottle from a sad, elderly gentleman in San Francisco who credits the bottle with his fortune.
 He promises that an imp residing in the bottle will also grant Keawe his every desire.
 However, the bottle must be sold, for cash, at a loss, i.e. for less than its owner originally paid, and cannot be thrown or given away, or else it will magically return to him.
 All of these rules must be explained by each seller to each purchaser.
 If an owner of the bottle dies without having sold it in the prescribed manner, that person's soul will burn for eternity in Hell.

 The bottle was said to have been brought to Earth by the Devil and first purchased by Prester John for millions; it was owned by Napoleon and Captain James Cook and accounted for their great successes.
 By the beginning of the story the price has diminished to fifty dollars.